StateMapper/StateMapper/documentation/manuals/INSTALL.md

 smap daemon kill 		# kill it (for emergencies only)
 ```

-To be able to see the spiders' start/stop buttons on the rewind pages, please log in from the copyright's menu.
+If you don't see the spiders' start/stop buttons on the rewind pages, please make sure you are logged in (from the copyright's menu).

 To automatically start the daemon at every server startup, add ```smap daemon start``` at the beginning of your ```/etc/rc.local``` file (only recommended for production).